jezgillen/Image-Processor/README.md

-# Image-Processor
+# Image-Processor-mac
 Overlays logos and a banner onto input images.

-This script works with both python2 and python3.
+This script works with both python2 and python3

 ## Setup instructions